mjefferis/Train-Schedule/README.md

 ![Screenshot](sceenshot.png)

 ## About
-This website provides the arrival times of trains. <a href="https://mjefferis.github.io/Train-Scheduler/"> Click here for the live webpage. </a>
+This app provides the arrival times of trains.
+Users enter a train name, destination, and frequency and the app then calculates the next arrival time of the train and appends all this informationon onto a table.
+The appended data is saved onto the app via firebase. <a href="https://mjefferis.github.io/Train-Scheduler/"> Click here for the live webpage. </a>

 ## Technologies Used
 HTML/CSS/Bootstrap<br/>